Idoma people: Singers

 In Idoma singing there are many learning steps.
-A singer must train their voice by practicing tonal and inflectional styles.
-They must be able to imitate talented singers and birds.
-They need to learn the stories and histories of the community from the elders.
-They must learn how to improvise and successfully use proverbs, idioms, and poetry.
-They also need to know the gossip of the town and be able to turn the gossip into poetry.
-To be seen as an excellent singer, the singer must be very sensitive to rhythm; they need a good retentive memory; they need a good voice; they need to be very creative; and they need to be able to encourage the audience to join in choral entries.
-They also need to spend a lot of time with the elders to develop good vocabulary and be able to speak fluently.
+A singer has to train their voice by practicing tonal and inflectional styles.
+They must be able to imitate well-known singers and birds.
+They have to learn the stories and histories of the community from the elders.
+They must learn how to improvise and use in their improvisations proverbs, idioms, and poetry.
+To be seen as a good singer, people need to perceive that the singer is sensitive to rhythm; has a good memory, a pleasant voice, some ability to create songs, and to encourage the audience to join in choral entries.
+Singers' training also includes spending time with the elders to develop their vocabulary.

 Instrumentalists

 Instrumentalists are taught how to play instruments and all about rhythm.
 For instance, a drummer learns the meanings and messages behind certain rhythms and how to communicate using drums.
 The whole community will have basic knowledge of these meanings.
 Instrumentalists also learn to replicate the tones and inflections of actual speech.
 A good instrumentalist is an individual who was exposed to their instrument since they were young and had a father who could play well.
 This allows the instrumentalists to be more comfortable and creative with the instrument.